nabeelvalley/website/static/content/staging/gatsby-migration-2.md

 }
 ```

 If you start the application now you'll notice that the font is not correct, this is because we specify the font styles in the `index.css` file.
-In order to fix this we need to import the `index.css` file into our application, in the default React application this is done via the `src/index.js` file, but since we don't use that to load up the application anymore we need to create another file to do that
+In order to fix this we need to import the `index.css` file into our application, in the default React application this is done via the `src/index.js` file, but since we don't use that to load up the application anymore we need to create another file to do that with Gatsby

 In the root directory create a file called `gatsby-browser.js`, in this we just need to import the `index.css` file: